 What’s the best way to learn to sing?

-The best way to learn to sing is to regularly take classes or lessons from an experienced teacher who can give you the personal instruction and attention that you need to advance in your skills.
+The best way to learn how to sing for beginners is to regularly take classes or lessons from an experienced teacher.
+A voice instructor can give you the personal instruction and attention that you need to advance your skills.
 Another important necessity is to be dedicated to daily practice.
-With both of these in your routine, your voice will grow stronger, faster.
+With both of these in your routine, your voice will grow stronger, faster, regardless of whether you learn to sing online or in-person with a teacher.

 What’s the best way to practice singing?